anushkasomani/polyAgents/demo/a2a/frontend/README.md

      npm install    # or pnpm install
      ```

-4. Start the demo services (one of the following):
+4. Start the dashboard UI:
-   - Option A — single-script (recommended for local testing):
    ```bash
-     # run from repo root
-     bash demo/scripts/start-all.sh
-     ```
-   - Option B — start services individually (useful for debugging):
-     ```bash
-     cd demo/a2a/facilitator-amoy && npm install && npm run dev
-     cd demo/a2a/resource-server-express && npm install && npm run dev
-     cd demo/a2a/service-agent && npm install && npm run dev
-     cd demo/a2a/client-agent && npm install && npm run dev
-     ```

-5. Start the dashboard UI:
-   ```bash
    cd demo/a2a/frontend
    npm run dev
    ```

-6. Open the UI in your browser: `http://localhost:3000` and click "Start Demo" (or run the orchestrator script in step 4 and watch the dashboard update).
+5. Open the UI in your browser: `http://localhost:3000` and click "Start Demo" (or run the orchestrator script in step 4 and watch the dashboard update).

 Troubleshooting
 - Logs are written to `/tmp/*.log` (fac.log, service.log, res.log, client_run.log).
 Tail these for detailed errors.